wkoszek/me/source/blog/2017-04-09-ssh-vpn-with-sshuttle-in-3-minutes.html.md

 OSX it uses a `pf` filter in a way where all your traffic from the network you specify in the command line is being channeled through SSH's port to the remote machine.

+## Summary

+Let me know if it helped you, and maybe which VPN service/solution you use right now.